 Diversity and Inclusion Grants

-The Diversity and Inclusion Grant’s purpose is to develop and implement strategies to infuse the curriculum and pedagogies of the University with the best practices related to human diversity, broadly defined.
+The Diversity and Inclusion Grant program first began in spring 2011 as a partnership between CATL and what was then Elon’s Multicultural Center (now the CREDE), under the name the Diversity Infusion Program (DIP).
+Renamed the Diversity and Inclusion Grant Program (DIG) in 2018, the DIG program supports faculty teams as they develop and implement strategies to infuse the curriculum and pedagogies of the University with the best practices related to human diversity, broadly defined.

-There are two types of DIG grants: Stage One grants fund new diversity infusion projects, and Stage Two grants allow teams to build on previously funded projects and expand or extend ideas in a new way.
-Stage Two grants follow similar phases as Stage One grants.
+- Stage Two grants allow teams to build on previously funded projects and expand or extend ideas in a new way.